dacre-denny/js-sequmise/README.md

 npm install sequmise
 ```

-#### Usage
+#### Basic Usage

 ```
     import sequmise from '/sequmise';

-    const results = await sequmise([
+    // sequmise will resolve async tasks sequentially and return the resolved results in order assert.deepEqual(await sequmise([
         fetch('/session'),   // resolves to { session : '123' }
         fetch('/user'),      // resolves to { user : { id : 13, name : 'John Smith' }},
         createAsyncTask(),   // resolves to { finished : true, duration : 500 }
         createSyncTask()     // resolves to { message : 'hello world' }
-    ])

-    /*
-    If all tasks resolved successfully, results will be:
-    [
+    ]), [
         { session : '123' },
         { user : { id : 13, name : 'John Smith' }},
         { finished : true, duration : 500 },
         { message : 'hello world' }
-    ]
-    */
+    ])

+    // sequmise will reject if any async task in sequence is rejected await assert.isRejected(sequmise([
+        createAsyncTask('hellow'),
+        createAsyncTask('world'),
+        createAsyncTaskReject('something went wrong!')
+    ]))
 ```

 ## Introduction

-sequmise is a light weight utility library that simplifies sequential execution of multiple asynchronous tasks.
+**_sequmise_** is a light weight utility library that simplifies sequential execution of promises/asynchronous tasks, returning the results of each task in their order of execution.

-For situations where multiple asynchronous tasks need to be processed, with resolved results returned in the order of processing, try sequmise.
-With no external dependencies and a simple, flexible API, sequmise is a useful tool to have on hand for your next project.
+With no external dependencies and a simple, flexible API, **_sequmise_** is a useful tool to have on hand for your next project.

 ## Advanced Usage

-Support for asnyc tasks and value combinations:
+Support for value, sync and async task combinations:

 ```
-    const results = await sequmise([
+    // sequmise will sequentially resolve values, sync and async tasks and return the resolved
+    // results in order
+    assert.deepEqual(await sequmise([
         123,                 // resolves to 123
         fetch('/session'),   // resolves to { session : '123' }
         'hello world',       // resolves to 'hello world' fetch('/user'),      // resolves to { user : { id : 13, name : 'John Smith' }},
-    ])

-    /*
-    If async tasks resolved successfully, results will be:
-    [
+    ]), [
         123,
         { session : '123' },
-        'hello world'
+        'hello world',
         { user : { id : 13, name : 'John Smith' }}
-    ]
-    */
+    ])
 ```

-Support for nested async tasks and value combinations:
+Support for nested value, sync and async task combinations:

 ```
-    const results = await sequmise([
+    // sequmise will sequentially resolve nested arrays as well, honoring the order and nesting
+    // hierarchy
+    assert.deepEqual(await sequmise([
         [
             fetch('/session'),  // resolves to { session : '123' }
             fetch('/user')      // resolves to { user : { id : 13, name : 'John Smith' }},